maim-lain/schooloflust/walkthrough.md

 ---

-### My room: home? house?
+### My room:
-- Use the fridge (Received soda drink) -i dont need to get drink here if i change guide to go home next day.
+- Use the fridge (Received soda drink)
+- If you are using a keyboard I recommend changing the controls to add WASD for movement
+- (This is to make an upcoming event easier, I still prefer the mouse to move around)
 - Bed -> Save game
 - Bed -> Sleep